Throwback Thursday

 Throwback Thursday or #TBT is an internet trend used among social media platforms such as Instagram, Twitter and Facebook.
 On a Thursday, users will post nostalgia-inducing pictures – from a different era of their life, accompanied by the hashtag #TBT or #ThrowbackThursday.
 Many posts reflect positive moments, or funny, old clothes, hair and styles.
 Throwback Thursday can be attributed to any photo in one's past memories whether it be childhood, old relationships, past vacations, old songs, or anything that gives one a "happy and nostalgic feeling."

 Origin

-Like many internet trends, it is hard to determine who exactly started the #TBT hashtag trend.
+Like many internet trends, it is hard to determine who or what exactly started the #TBT hashtag trend.
 The earliest usage on Instagram was by the user @bobbysander22.Sports Illustrated attributes the origin of the term to a sneaker-specific blog named Nice Kicks.
 According to SI, this blog began a practice of regular postings (on Thursdays) of photos of old basketball footwear in 2006, titling the series "Throwback Thursday".
 Since then, the slogan has blown up to the point where #TBT has been used on Instagram over 500 million times.
 While the trend has origins outside of social media, it only gained popularity once major apps such as Instagram began to rise in popularity as well.